 Paper wasps are one of the most common types of wasps nationwide.
 There are more than 22 species in the U.S., and they are commonly mistaken for yellowjackets.
 The biggest difference is their appearance: paper wasps are often darkser mahogany or brown in color with yellow markings.
 They also have a thinner waist.
 They are named as such because of the unique papery nests they construct.
 As with any social wasp, paper wasps may sting when they feel threatened.
 These wasps feed on spiders, nectar, and other types of insects.

 Paper Wasp Habitat

-Similarly to mud daubers, paper wasps are considered to be beneficial to the environment for keeping the insect population under control.
+Paper wasps are considered to be beneficial to the environment for keeping the insect population under control.
 They also assist in pollination by feeding on nectar.
+However, they can be a bit of a nuisance in residential areas.
 Paper wasps are considered aggressive and have been known to sting repeatedly when threatened.
 For this reason, it’s important to never disturb their nest.
-Stings can be extremely painful, which is why you should leave it up to a professional to control paper wasp infestations in or near your home.
+Stings can be extremely painful, which is why you should leave it up to a licensed wasp removal specialist to control paper wasp infestations in or near your home.

 Need help with paper wasps?